 Use a Cloth Face Cover

-The California Department of Public Health released updated guidance on Nov.
-16, 2020, which mandates that a face covering is required at all times when outside of the home.
-There are also exceptions to the new rules.
+The California Department of Public Health released updated guidance on May 3, 2021.
+The guidance mandates that a face covering is required at all times in indoor settings, with a few exceptions.
+It also includes guidance outdoors for fully vaccinated and unvaccinated individuals.

 The state mandate applies to the Cal Poly campus.

 Below is an overview of situations when face coverings should be used on campus, and some of the exemptions that may apply to Cal Poly community members.
-Learn more about how Cal Poly plans to distribute face coverings to students, faculty and staff on the Department of Emergency Management website.
+Learn more about how face coverings were distributed to students, faculty and staff on the Department of Emergency Management website.

 Mandated use of cloth face covering